 By looking at the label, you’ll learn what class the product belongs to: dried or fresh cannabis, extract, topical, edible, plant or seed.
-The label will also tell you which of the three main cannabis species (indica, sativa and hybrid, each with its own unique characteristics) is used in the product.
+The label may also tell you which of the three main cannabis species (indica, sativa and hybrid, each with its own unique characteristics) is used in the product.
 Some cannabis labels may indicate the specific cultivar name the Licensed Producer has given the plant used.

 Packaging and expiry dates

 The label must list the date the cannabis was packaged — not when the product was harvested but rather when the finished product was placed and sealed in its final packaging.
 Expiry dates, which are used to communicate the stability of the product in regard to potency, are not mandatory in Health Canada regulations, so some Licensed Producers will provide them, but many do not.